Samuel Wilson Warneford: Life

 Samuel Warneford was born in 1763, possibly in the village of Sevenhampton, near Highworth in Wiltshire, England.
 His father, an ordained minister called Francis Warneford, came from a long-established but often penurious landowning family whose family seat was Warneford Place, in Sevenhampton, where they owned all of the land.
 The family's finances had been much improved when Francis married his second wife, Catherine, the daughter of a wealthy London-based drug merchant; after her death, he married Samuel's mother, also called Catherine.
-Samuel was the younger of two sons and also had at least two sisters, who never married and lived with him in adult life.
+Samuel was the younger of two sons and had at least two sisters, who never married and lived with him in adult life.

 From 1779, Warneford attended University College, Oxford, from where he was awarded a BA degree in 1783 and an MA in 1786.
 He was ordained in 1787 and became curate at what is now called Brize Norton and was then known as Norton Broyne, supplementing his qualifications with the degree of BCL in 1790.
-He was vicar at Bures St. Mary in Suffolk from 1795 to 1798.
+He was vicar at Bures St Mary in Suffolk from 1795 to 1798.

 In September 1796, like his father, Samuel married into money: his wife, Margaret, was a daughter of Edward Loveden Loveden, a cheese merchant and Member of Parliament.
 Margaret's father objected to the arrangement but its progression brought together the fortunes of two families and was then further enhanced by a legacy of £34,000 left to his sickly wife by her grandfather.
 She died, insane and childless, three years after the marriage.
 Thereafter, Warneford developed a reputation for eccentricity and for a parsimonious domestic lifestyle, as well as for his philanthropy.